Scaling limit of trees with vertices of fixed degrees and heights: Introduction

-where $\T_n$ is equiped with the shortest path distance and the uniform probability measure on its vertices. \end{theorem} The Gromov--Prokhorov topology essentially describes the distances between random vertices in $\T^n$.
+{where we recall that $\T^n/n$ is the metric space obtained by dividing the shortest path distance on $\T^n$ by $n$, which is also equipped} with the uniform probability measure on its vertices. \end{theorem} The Gromov--Prokhorov topology essentially describes the distances between random vertices in $\T^n$.
 To study geometric variables that depend on all the vertices such as the diameter of $\T^n$, one needs a stronger topology.
 To this end, we as usual strengthen the convergence to the Gromov--Hausdorff--Prokhorov topology (see Appendix \ref{sec:background}).
 We use the following tightness assumptions.